 - Creativity: Gone are the days when standard, conventional solutions were applied to routine problems.
 Today, mind-boggling challenges are thrown up anytime, and employees are required to think “out of the box” and come up with unique solutions.
 The future lies in bringing new, innovative and imaginative ideas and making them work for real in the workplace.

-- People management: People are the most important organizational resources, and managing people for high performance is a must.
+- Workforce management: People are the most important organizational resources, and managing people for high performance is a must.
 This translates to developing managerial, coaching, mentoring capabilities at the supervisory and leadership levels to help employees realize their potential.

 - Coordination: Doing business in modern times is a collaborative process, involving various stakeholders and workflows.
 Employees are expected to coordinate and communicate with diverse stakeholders to get the work done efficiently and effectively.
 Already, virtual collaboration is fast catching on and is a critical skill set that will define future success at both the individual and organizational level.

 - Emotional Intelligence: The term first became popular in Daniel Goleman’s book in 1996, and since then has gained much importance as a must-have corporate skill.
 It is the ability to recognize, understand and manage one’s own emotions, as well as to recognize, understand and influence the emotions of others.
-Work pressure and complexity is set to increase in the future, hence it is important to manage one’s emotions, while understanding the other’s perspective.
+Work pressure and complexity are set to increase in the future, hence it is important to manage one’s emotions while understanding the other’s perspective.

 - Service orientation: “The customer is king” is passé.
 Now the customer is the very reason for businesses to exist and hence the emperor.
 A service-mindset means that employees understand and empathize with the customer’s needs, and strive to supersede customers’ expectations.
 Employees who go all out to offer the best of services will be the stars of tomorrow.

 - Negotiation: The ability to settle differences in a win-win manner is and will continue to be a hot skill, especially in core business areas like sales and business development.
-With greater complexity comes greater liasoning, and negotiation across levels- with government entities, industrial dispute bodies, potential customers, vendors and partners, etc. Employees must aim to achieve a “win-win” outcome by mastering the negotiation techniques.
+With greater complexity comes greater liasoning, and negotiation across levels- with government entities, industrial dispute bodies, potential customers, vendors, and partners, etc. Employees must aim to achieve a “win-win” outcome by mastering negotiation techniques.

 - Cognitive flexibility: This is the ability to transition from thinking about one concept to another.
-Modern day employees’ roles are highly multi-dimensional, requiring employees to multi-task and prioritize.
+Modern-day employees’ roles are highly multi-dimensional, requiring employees to multi-task and prioritize.
 Employees who are able to seamlessly and productively switch between tasks and thoughts will gain an edge.
 Cognitive flexibility is the antithesis of rigid thought process, which is a big no-no in the future.

 We can see that the ongoing Fourth Industrial Revolution is more about attitudinal and behavioral changes in the workforce.